wikimedia/puppet-cdh/README.md

 # On your hadoop master node:
 sudo service hadoop-hdfs-namenode start sudo service hadoop-yarn-resourcemanager start

+# If HDFS Automatic Failover is configured for the Master node:
+sudo service hadoop-hdfs-zkfc start

 # Now that your primary NameNode is back up, and
 # JournalNodes have been initialized, bootstrap